 Full-time Permanent (Hybrid)

-The Ontario Hospital Association (OHA) serves Ontario’s hospitals and is committed to building a better health system for patients and families.
-Through advocacy, knowledge translation, labour relations and improved access to data and analytics, the OHA is enhancing the services it provides to members.
-As a committed partner in the health care system, the OHA emphasizes the importance of improving the availability and effective use of data and analytics to support better performance.
-Within this context, OHA hosts an online platform and suite of data analytics tools for our hospital members.
-Going forward, we will continue to strengthen our foundation for achieving this vision, through building additional tools to enable impactful, member-facing analytics solutions.
+The Ontario Hospital Association (OHA)’s 2018-2021 Strategic Plan includes a bold new vision for the OHA as an organization that will “improve the availability and effective use of data and analytics to help support better performance”.
+To that end, OHA now hosts an online platform and suite of data analytics tools for our hospital members and other clients.
+Going forward, we will continue to strengthen our foundation for achieving this vision, through building additional tools to enable impactful, client-facing analytics solutions.

 The ideal candidate is dynamic, positive, collaborative, persuasive, resilient, driven and results-oriented and displays the values of Humility, Discovery, and Passion.

-We’re a not-for-profit association whose purpose is serving Ontario’s hospitals to build a better health system.
-Our members are at the heart of everything we do.
-Established in 1924, the OHA serves as the voice of the province’s public hospitals, supporting them through advocacy, knowledge translation and member engagement, labour relations, and data and analytics, the OHA is enhancing the direct services it provides to members.
+The OHA is a not-for-profit Association.
+Our purpose is serving Ontario’s hospital to build a better health system.
+At the OHA, our members are at the heart of everything we do.
+Through advocacy, knowledge transfer and member engagement, labour relations and improved access to data and analytics, the OHA is enhancing the direct services it provides to members.

 The OHA is committed to fostering a climate of equity, diversity, inclusion, and accessibility.
 We welcome and respect the diversity of all members of our community.
 We welcome applications from Black individuals and Persons of Colour, Indigenous Peoples, women, persons with disabilities, LGBTQ2+ persons, and others who may contribute to the further diversification of ideas within our community.
 OHA is committed to fair assessment of a candidate’s abilities, and consideration for diversity of thought, method, and experience, including non-traditional career paths.